goirijo/multishifter/docs/tutorials/i/index.md

                    0.6666667    0.6666667    0.7500000 Mg
                    0.3333333    0.3333333    0.2500000 Mg

-The figure below on the left shows the primitive unit cell of Mg, while the one on the right highlights the prismatic plane.
+The figure below on the left shows the primitive unit cell of $$\mathrm{Mg}$$, while the one on the right highlights the prismatic plane.
 This is the slip plane we're interested in, and has miller indices $$(1,0,1)$$.

 | ![Primitive structure of Mg](mg.png){:height="100%" width="100%"} | ![Pyramidal slip plane in HCP](pyraslip.svg){:height="100%" width="100%"} |